madjidtaha/Spritepack.js/README.md

 ========================

 - Port packImages to Javascript
-- Make a gulp plugins to easily use Spritepack.js in your workflow
+- Make a gulp plugin to easily use Spritepack.js in your workflow
 - Make a [vue.js](http://vuejs.org) custom directive to set source of an image from the DOM

 Credits